pierrebai/dak/any_op/Readme.md

 number of types as argument.
 It can be zero, one, two, ... any number of types.

+Just receiving a variable number of types is just the start.
-In addition to receiving these types, the template must be able to use them.
+The template must also be able to *use* them.
+And that's tricky.
 As you may already know, templates are compile-time beasts.
 They need to work without modifying any data.
-So, to manipulate a variable number of types, a new syntax had to be added to C++.
+So, to manipulate a variable number of types, a new syntax was added to C++.
-The new syntax for both receing the types and using them was created around the ellipsis: ...
+This new syntax for receiving the types and using them was designed around the ellipsis: ...

-The basic trick is that whenever the ellipsis is used, it tells the C++ compiler to repeat the surrouding piece of code as many times as needed for each type.
+The basic trick is that whenever the ellipsis is used, it tells the C++ compiler to repeat the surrounding piece of code as many times as needed for each type.
 For example, the types of the variadic template are received with the ellipsis.
 In the following example, the `VARIA` template argument represents any number of types.